manuphatak/interview-challenge/README.md

 There's not much there.
 But it's all you get, so **good luck**.

-If you come with a wildly different or cleaner solution then my own, feel free to send a `pull request` with a name, I'm happy to add it in and give creds.
+If you come up with a wildly different or cleaner solution then my own, feel free to send a `pull request` with a name, I'm happy to add it in and give creds.

 ### Run the included solution